Procedural Refinement by LLM-driven Algorithmic Debugging for ARC-AGI-2: Experiments

-In this experiment, we verify if the declarative, tree-structured trace and the node-by-node search/verification benefit procedural refinement.
-Specifically, we compared ABPR against the traditional conversation-based self-correction on Gemini-3 series models.
-In the baseline setting, no structural heuristics are provided: the LLM regenerates programs solely based on the final execution outcome (e.g., error logs) in each iteration.
+This experiment isolates the contribution of proof-tree-style semantic derivations.
+Specifically, we compare ABPR against execution-feedback repair on Gemini-3 series models.
+In the baseline setting, the LLM can revise programs iteratively from verifier outcomes and error logs, but receives no APD derivation tree.

-The second row of Table~\ref{tab:consolidated_abpr} reports the performance of this self-correction baseline.
-For both \textbf{Gemini-3-Pro} and \textbf{Gemini-3-Flash}, removing declarative traces and the associated debugging strategy results in a substantial drop in performance, with Pass@2 decreasing by more than 10.00\%.
+The execution-feedback repair rows in Table~\ref{tab:consolidated_abpr} report the performance of this baseline.
+For both \textbf{Gemini-3-Pro} and \textbf{Gemini-3-Flash}, removing declarative traces and the associated semantic localization strategy results in a substantial drop in performance, with Pass@2 decreasing by up to 10.00 percentage points.

-The results answer our RQ2, they consistently show that declarative execution traces play a central role in guiding the refinement procedure.
-Rather than serving as auxiliary context, the traces provide structured, intermediate feedback that allows ABPR to search for revisions.
-By exposing the logic flow of program execution, the declarative trace-based approach supports more targeted updates than conversational trial-and-error, leading to improved repair efficiency.
+The results answer RQ2: semantic derivation traces play a central role in guiding the refinement procedure.
+Rather than serving as auxiliary context, these traces provide structured intermediate evidence about the goal--subgoal reasoning path.
+This supports more targeted updates than execution-feedback trial and error, improving refinement efficiency.